Jaseci-Labs/jaseci/jaseci_ai_kit/jaseci_ai_kit/guid-to-use-ai-kit.md

   .
   .
   .
+]
 ```

 ### Retraining a Jaseci model with customized data.

 Jaseci AI kit provides pretrained model with large scale of data.
-We can retrain these models with our own data.
+We can retrain these models with custom data.
 Before training any model the model should be load from one of the method which is mentioned above.
 The training data should be in JSON format.
 An example of training jac code is in below;

 ````
 node bi_enc {